 "Predictive Monitoring with Logic-Calibrated Uncertainty for Cyber-Physical Systems";

-accepted for publication in ACM Transactions on Embedded Computing Systems
+ACM Transactions on Embedded Computing Systems,

 Predictive monitoring---making predictions about future states and monitoring if the predicted states satisfy requirements-offers a promising paradigm in supporting the decision making of Cyber-Physical Systems (CPS).
 Existing works of predictive monitoring mostly focus on monitoring individual predictions rather than sequential predictions.
 We develop a novel approach for monitoring sequential predictions generated from Bayesian Recurrent Neural Networks (RNNs) that can capture the inherent uncertainty in CPS, drawing on insights from our study of real-world CPS datasets.
 We propose a new logic named Signal Temporal Logic with Uncertainty (STL-U) to monitor a flowpipe containing an infinite set of uncertain sequences predicted by Bayesian RNNs.
 We define STL-U strong and weak satisfaction semantics based on whether all or some sequences contained in a flowpipe satisfy the requirement.
 We also develop methods to compute the range of confidence levels under which a flowpipe is guaranteed to strongly (weakly) satisfy an STL-U formula.
 Furthermore, we develop novel criteria that leverage STL-U monitoring results to calibrate the uncertainty estimation in Bayesian RNNs.
 Finally, we evaluate the proposed approach via experiments with real-world CPS datasets and a simulated smart city case study, which show very encouraging results of STL-U based predictive monitoring approach outperforming baselines.

 "Official" electronic version of the publication (accessed through its Digital Object Identifier - DOI)